IBM/SpectrumScaleAutomation/README.md

 	# launcher.sh bulkrecall gpfs0

 Upon completion of the storage service the launcher component can raise custom events.
 The custom events are defined in the file [custom.json](custom.json).
 This file must be copied to /usr/lpp/mmfs/lib/mmsysmon.
 If this file exists then the script will automatically raise events.
 If a custom.json exist for another reason and it is not desired to raise events the parameter sendEvent within the launcher script can be manually adjusted to a value of 0.

+Note again, the launcher component does not write output the the console (STDOUT) but into a log file located in `/var/log/automation`.
+All other components write to STDOUT which is redirected into the log file by launcher.

 Return codes: